-- A USB port through which a service engineer can administer the TOE. - A network card through which print and scan jobs can pass and a remote system administrator can administer the TOE. - A RS-432 interface.
-The data that flows between the TOE and the MFD for printing control purposes passes through this interface. - A USB2 interface.
-The data that flows between the TOE and the MFD for all printing, scanning and copying purposes (other than printer control) passes through this interface. - A USB port through which the Operator can communicate with the TOE via the Local User Interface (LUI) to manage print jobs (but this interface cannot be used to perform any security management operations).
+- A network card through which a service engineer can administer the TOE (directly physically accessible thanks to a cable extender). - A network card through which print and scan jobs can pass and a remote system administrator can administer the TOE (physically accessible after removing a screwed panel). - A RS232 interface.
+The data that flows between the TOE and the MFD for printer control purposes passes through this interface (physically accessible after removing a screwed panel). - A RS422 interface.
+The data that flows between the TOE and the MFD for scanner control purposes passes through this interfaces (physically accessible after removing a screwed panel). - A USB interface.
+The data that flows between the TOE and the MFD for all printing, scanning, copying, and power management purposes passes through this interface (physically accessible after removing a screwed panel). - A USB port through which the Operator can communicate with the TOE via the toucg screen (LUI) to manage print jobs (but this interface cannot be used to perform any security management operations) (physically accessible after removing a screwed panel). - A USB port through the TOE gives the printer status via the Red/Orange/Green Operator light - A USB port through which the Operator can stop or re-start the print process (HO-GO Button).